Craft Production → Mass Production → Lean Production,

 • Calculate first-pass yield (FPY) and rolled throughput yield (RTY).

-• Measure cost in extra labor, delays, escalations, regulatory exposure, refunds, and customer churn.
+• Measure cost in extra work, delays, escalations, regulatory risks, refunds, and customers leaving.
+A case that reframes “cheap labor” as expensive errors.

 3) Redesign Work for Flow and Quality